 - Short and long term benefits and risks

 Once your request for a new agreement has been approved, Carleton International will contact you to proceed with the negotiation process.
-As the primary point of contact with the other institution, it will be your responsibility to follow through on negotiating the terms of the agreement unless you specifically ask Carleton International to negotiate the agreement on your behalf.
-Carleton International will help you determine what type of agreement is required, which template to use and how to manage the review/approval process.
+As the primary point of contact with the other institution, it will be the faculty champion’s responsibility to follow through on negotiating the terms of the agreement unless he or she specifically asks Carleton International to negotiate the agreement on their behalf.
+Carleton International will help determine what type of agreement is required, which template should be used and how the review or approval process should be managed.
 Both sides must indicate agreement to the final terms of the document prior to signature.

 Once both institutions have agreed on the terms of the agreement, Carleton International will print the final version and send it through the Vice-President (Research and International) and the President’s office for signature.
 If the partner institution prints and signs the agreement first, please ensure two original copies are forwarded to Carleton International in order to obtain Carleton’s signatures.